junjiezhujason/fastqtl-1/README.md

 ## FastQTL

 This repository contains a modified version of the [FastQTL](http://fastqtl.sourceforge.net/) QTL mapping software, with the following enhancements:

 1. Options for filtering by minor allele frequency and minor allele sample count
 2. Python wrapper for multi-threaded execution
 3. Calculation of q-values (Storey) for FDR estimation (requires R)
 4. Minor allele information reported in output
+5. Output of the X (genotypes) and Y (phenotypes)  matrices in npy format

 For documentation and the original version, see: http://fastqtl.sourceforge.net/